lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="human_embryo_tail.png" title="**(a)**: human embryo at week 6 ([Gasser, 1975](https://www.ehd.org/pdf/gasser/greyscale/Gasser_Fig6-1gs.pdf)). **(b)**: a rare disorder where the tail persists until birth (an atavistic trait) ([Shad & Biswas, 2012](https://casereports.bmj.com/content/2012/bcr.11.2011.5160))." >}}

+#### Vestiges from recent hominin evolution

+Other notable vestigial traits in humans include:

+- Tiny muscles that move the ears and scalp (auricular muscles), used for directional hearing in other mammals but too weak to be useful in humans.
+- Goosebumps (arrector pili muscles), used to raise hairs for insulation and appear larger to predators in other mammals, but mostly ineffective in humans due to our relative hairlessness.
+- The coccyx (tailbone), a remnant of the tail in our primate ancestors, which serves as an attachment point for muscles of the pelvic floor.
+- The plantar reflex in infants, where the toes curl around an object placed under the foot.
+This is a remnant of the fully functional grasping reflex seen in primate infants, which helps them cling to their mothers.

 #### Blind fish

 The blind cave fish ([*Astyanax mexicanus*](https://en.wikipedia.org/wiki/Mexican_tetra)) is a species for which some live in dark caves their whole lives, while others live above ground in rivers.
 The cave-dwelling fish differ significantly in their appearance: they have non-functional remnants of eyeballs (vestigial; sometimes fully lost), have lost the pigmentation in their scales and they also have significantly smaller midbrains (the region of the brain that processes vision).
 These traits have convergently evolved independently in multiple cave populations.
 Experiments have shown that the blind fish have a metabolic energy reduction of 15\% relative to the above-ground fish ([Moran, Softley & Warrant, 2015](https://www.science.org/doi/10.1126/sciadv.1500363)), providing a selection advantage for the cave fish to lose their eyes (the 'expensive tissue hypothesis').
 The blind cave fish is likely on its way towards peripatric speciation.